Duality family of scalar field: Introduction

-In section \ref{Duality}, we give a general result of the duality of scalar fields.
+In section \ref{Duality}, we present the duality relation.
 In section \ref{Solving}, we show that the duality relation can serve as a method of solving field equations.
-In section \ref{Sine-Gordon}, we discuss the dual field of the sine-Gordon field, the sinh-Gordon field, etc., as examples.
+In sections \ref{Power}, \ref{Sine-Gordon}, and \ref{exp}, as examples, we discuss the duality of the power-interaction field, the sine-Gordon field, etc. In appendix \ref{CQmechanics}, we sketch a similar duality in classical mechanics and in quantum mechanics as a comparison.
+In appendix \ref{travelingwavesolution}, we calculate a traveling wave solution of scalar field equation.